 Variety in a bibliography can signal that you have engaged thoughtfully with ideas in multiple forms, including books, films, speeches, and more.
 It might also demonstrate that you looked at a wide range of sources for your information, across time, genre, field, etc.; this can build credibility and show off your skills as a researcher.
 However, variety can also impede your success if it is not implemented carefully.

-For example, for many scientific fields (including the social sciences), new research is often prized over older research.
+For example, in many scientific fields (including the social sciences), new research is often prized over older research.
 This is because new research builds on older research, often adding new information.
 If you use outdated research to discuss current trends, you will need to explain why and how the source is still relevant.
 Searching for an older source in order to cover a range of dates might harm your work more than it helps.

 Because of the particularities of academic writing, like the above example, academic writers often discourage variety for variety’s sake.
 Like most things involving academic writing, choices should be made carefully, considering your audience, purpose, message, and assignment.
 When looking for a variety of sources, ask yourself if the sources are relevant, supportive of your main claims, and appropriate for the assignment’s parameters.